Expoverse/content/CONTRIBUTING.md

 ### 2) Fork the repository

 The next step is to [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) where you want to contribute your content.
 To do this, go to the repository on GitHub and click on the "Fork" button in the top-right corner of the page.
 This will create a copy of the repository in your own GitHub account.
+The [AppCode content repository can be found here](https://github.com/Expoverse/content).

 ### 3) Create a new branch